raiKaustubh/telegram-web-disappearing-photos/README.md

 > - This project modifies Telegram Web's behavior in ways not officially documented
 > - For educational purposes only

-A Chrome extension that enables sending disappearing (self-destructing) photos on Telegram Web, a feature normally only available on mobile apps.

 > [!NOTE]
 > This project was developed as part of an assignment with the following constraints: